-Coriander Leaves chopped, to sprinkle on top handful
+- Coriander leaves handful chopped to sprinkle on top

-Transfer the batter to a bowl, add all other ingredients except soda.
+- Transfer the batter to a bowl, add all other ingredients except soda.
 Mix well.
 Adjust well and finally add the baking soda.
 Beat well to get a fluffy batter.
-The batter should be thick.
+Batter should be thick.

 Assembling the chaat

-Top it off with 2 tablespoons of shredded radish strands.
+- Top it off with 2 tablespoon of shredded radish strands.
 Add some more green chutney on top.

 - Sprinkle chaat masala.
 You can also finally chopped coriander leaves, chopped green chilies and squeeze in lemon juice.